stainless-api/upload-openapi-spec-action/README.md

 You can identify your Stainless project name on the [Stainless dashboard](https://app.stainlessapi.com/).

 `commit_message` is an optional parameter that allows you to specify the commit message that we will use for the commits generated for your SDKs as a result of your API change (and which will subsequently appear in the Changelog).
 If you provide it, please use the [Conventional Commits format](https://www.conventionalcommits.org/en/v1.0.0/) for all of your messages.
 If you do not provide it, we will use a default.

+`guess_config` is an optional parameter that, when `true`, will update your Stainless config file based on the change you've made to your spec.
+By default, it is `false`.
+You should not set this to `true` if you are passing a `config_path`.

 ## Usage with ReadMe for docs with example snippets